spryker/spryker-docs/docs/scos/dev/glue-api-guides/202311.0/create-glue-api-applications.md

 New Glue projects can create API applications.
 This is what you need to do in order to create one.

-Because the backend and storefront APIs have different sets of configured services, they also have different settings in Docker and different containers.
+Because the `Glue Backend API` and `Glue Storefront API` have different sets of configured services, they also have different settings in Docker and different containers.
 Ensure your `deploy.yml` file contains the correct setting for `application`.
 The available options are listed in the following table:

 | OPTION | MEANING                                                                                                                                          |
 | --- |--------------------------------------------------------------------------------------------------------------------------------------------------|